bd/twidor/README.md

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/twiddler.jpg"
 width="25%" align="right">

-## Twidor - a typing tutor for the Twiddler chording keyboard
+## Twidor - a typing tutor for the Twiddler keyboard
 Twidor is a typing tutor for the [Twiddler one-handed chording keyboard](https://twiddler.tekgear.com/).
 A "chord" is a keystroke using two, three or four keys pressed simultaneously.
 There are [downloads for Windows, Linux and OSX](https://github.com/rich-murphey/twidor/releases).

 Twidor was originally written by researchers studying